asyrjasalo/RESTinstance/README.md

     pdm install

-To run unit tests:

-    pdm test

 Acceptance tests require you starting [mountebank](https://www.mbtest.org) `testapi/` in another terminal first:

     pdm testenv

-To run acceptance tests:
+To run all tests:

-    pdm atest
+    pdm tests

-You can then debug mountebank requests and responses created by acceptance tests at [localhost:2525](http://localhost:2525/imposters).
+You can debug mountebank requests and responses created by acceptance tests at [localhost:2525](http://localhost:2525/imposters).

 Arguments can be passed to `pytest` and `robot`, respectively:

     pdm test -- test/<test_modulename>.py
     pdm atest -- atest/<atest_suitefile>.robot

-### Building a new version

-Format source files in-place:

-    pdm format

-Run all tests:

-    pdm tests

-Recreate documentation:

-    pdm docs

-Build source dist and wheel distributions:

-    pdm build

-### Releasing to PyPI

-You can release to TestPyPI first:

-    pdm publish --no-build --repository testpypi

-Release to PyPI:

-    pdm publish --no-build

 ## Credits